swiss-ai-center/documentation/docs/reference/core-engine.md

 #### UML diagram (current version)

-The models defined for each class is represented as follows.
 This diagram represents the current version of the Core engine.
 A future and ideal version is available in the
 [**UML diagram (future and ideal vision)**](#uml-diagram-future-and-ideal-vision).

+The models defined for each class is represented as follow:

 ```mermaid
 classDiagram